toucansites/website/contents/docs/[05]templates/[03]views/index.md

 </html>
 ```

-The child template for the page:
+And here’s the child that uses this structure and provides its own content for the main section:
 ```
 {{<html}}
 {{$main}}